Skip to main content

 2 mentions Positive Neutral Negative

-The game's optimization appears to be lacking, with users noting that it feels as if the developers were still learning programming during its creation.
-While the game is enjoyable for social play, it suffers from bugs and performance issues, similar to its predecessor, ZMR.
+The game's optimization appears to be lacking, with users noting that it feels as if the developers are still learning programming, resulting in bugs and performance issues.
+Despite these shortcomings, players find the game enjoyable for social play, though it retains some pay-to-win elements similar to its predecessor.

 • “They seem to have learned to program while making the game, and did give up on optimization for the time being, but the game is nice and is enjoyable to spend time with some friends.”